arcadexyz/governance/README.md

 The Arcade governance system's smart contracts can be grouped into the following categories:

-- __Voting Vaults__: Depositories for voting tokens in the governance system - see [Council's documentation](https://docs.element.fi/governance-council/council-protocol-overview/voting-vaults) for more general information.
+- __Voting Vaults__: Depositories for voting tokens in the governance system - see [Council's documentation](https://github.com/delvtech/council-kit/wiki/Voting-Vaults-Overview) for more general information.
 Each voting vault contract is a separate deployment, which handles its own deposits and vote-counting mechanisms for those deposits.
 As described below, the Arcade.xyz uses novel vote-counting mechanisms.
 Voting vaults also support vote delegation: a critical component of the Council governance system.
 - __Core Voting Contracts__: These contracts can be used to submit and vote on proposed governance transactions.
 When governing a protocol, core voting contracts may either administrate the protocol directly, or may be intermediated by a Timelock contract.
-- __Token Distribution__: The ERC20 governance token, along with contracts required for initial deployment and distribution of the token (airdrop contract, initial distributor contract).
+- __Token__: The ERC20 governance token, along with contracts required for initial deployment and distribution of the token (airdrop contract, initial distributor contract).
+- __NFT__: The ERC1155 token contract along with its tokenURI descriptor contract.
+The ERC1155 token used in governance to give a multiplier to a user's voting power.

 ## Voting Vaults